 Rules & Regulations

-Firstly everything the bookmaker is streaming is subject to copyright law and the bookmaker has to pay for the rights to stream the event.
-Redistributing or recording a live stream could see your betting account closed and potential legal issues for copyright infringement.
+First, everything the bookmaker is streaming is subject to copyright law, and the bookmaker has to pay for the rights to stream the event.
+Breaking copyright laws by redistributing or recording a live stream could lead to legal problems and losing your betting account.